May 2011 Archives

 You’ve seen the billboards and the banner ads: Judgment Day is coming on May 21.
 But just because you’re saved doesn’t mean you’re home-free.
 Brimstone Barney’s Apocalypse Surplus has just the deal for you.

 Children easily comprehend the web—almost as easily as new parents grasp fear.
-Exploring his computer’s “parental controls” for the first time, JONATHAN BELL tries to preserve his innocence a little longer.
+Exploring his computer’s “parental controls” for the first time, our writer tries to preserve his innocence a little longer.

 Imagine an America in which all-female families survived the Great Depression raising children and farming homesteads in the absence of men (and in the absence of today’s detractors to gay marriage.